GLIMS-RGI/lake_terminating/README.md

 For determining whether a glacier is lake-terminating, your guiding question should be “does the glacier end in a lake(s) large enough to have the potential to significantly increase the glacier’s mass loss and/or alter glacier dynamics?”.
-This is an inherently subjective determination, and we have developed three confidence levels (described below) to promote consistent determination of lake-terminating status across contributors.
-If you answer “definitely”, “probably”, or “possibly” to the question above, you will place it in one of the lake-terminating glacier confidence levels.
+This is an inherently subjective determination, and we have developed three category definitions (described below) to promote consistent determination of lake-terminating status across contributors.
+If you answer “definitely”, “probably”, or “possibly” to the question above, you will place it in one of the lake-terminating glacier categories.
 If you answer “no” or “not likely”, this glacier should be considered land- or marine-terminating.

 ### Lake-terminating glacier Level 1: lake is <ins>definitely</ins> relevant for glacier behavior

 The glacier is in direct contact with a lake that spans at least 50 % of the terminal perimeter (planimetric length of the glacier terminus), based on a visual assessment.
-Glaciers in this lake-terminating level have a lake that is large enough relative to the glacier width/terminal perimeter to have a visible impact on the glacier.
+Glaciers in this category have a lake that is large enough relative to the glacier width/terminal perimeter to have a visible impact on the glacier.
 Visual indicators of this category may include a calving front, crevasses, and/or icebergs.